kuhn-ruess/cmdbsyncer-docs/docs/basics/setup_code.md

 `flask run --host 0.0.0.0 --port 8080`

 But then you should Setup UWSGI.
 There is an Example with [UWSGI and Apache](uwsgi_apache.md), but it's even easier with NGINX.
+Or go with this simpler one, using [mod_wsgi and Apache](install_rh9.md)

 ## First Steps